 Her eyes caught on to the corpses still littering the floor a couple of feet away.
 Hm.
 Not worth using the proto-conductors to clean up that mess, frankly.

 Shaking her head, she turned away and started off in the opposite direction.
-She stopped short after a few steps, however, and glanced down at her still bleeding hand that was leaving a trail of blood behind her.
+She stopped short after a few steps, however, and glanced down at her still bleeding hand.
 She gently tapped the wound and felt a very faint throb.
 Her shoulder was beginning to throb a bit too.
 She supposed she would have to go to Lambda to fix this.
-Hopefully, Theta wouldn’t find out.
+Hopefully Theta wouldn’t find out.

 She reached for the chain that hung around her neck, pulled out the knife-shaped pendant that hung at its end, and pointed the thing at the cityscape.

-There wasn’t much time now as it was.
+There wasn’t much time now as it was, she thought.

 “Let’s just cut it all out.
 Whatever comes with it is collateral.”

 A whistle rang out from behind her, and it was followed by an offhand remark in Common: “That’s a terrifying thing to hear someone say when they’re talking to themselves in the dark.
 Also, should you really be waving that thing around?
 Didn’t you lose a whole batch of those when Verga made his exit from life?”